Challenge packs

 Choosing input set at run time

 CLI eval start accepts --input-set when multiple sets exist; otherwise TTY flows prompt.
-API consumers pass the chosen input_set_id when creating runs (see OpenAPI CreateRun family).
+API consumers pass the chosen challenge_input_set_id when creating runs (see OpenAPI CreateRun family).
+If omitted and the pack has exactly one input set, it is auto-selected; if the pack has multiple, the request is rejected.

 See also